eve-oliker/cyanoscape_matlab/README.md

 - Define above and below detection limit

 **2: Blank metadata columns**
-Import and read the metadata file
+- Import and read the metadata file
-Set variable type for station column to string, set all variable names to lowercase to ensure matching Create blank columns for the station-specific metadata to be filled into (lat/lon/date/time) in mainData
+- Set variable type for station column to string, set all variable names to lowercase to ensure matching
+- Create blank columns for the station-specific metadata to be filled into (lat/lon/date/time) in mainData

-**3: Identify sites (and correlated stations and file names)** Create array with the 4 site names (ie. Rietvlei; siteNames = main sites) Map the output files that correspond to the sites (ie. RV1A) (fileNames = define output files (non seabass)) Using a nested array - map all station names within each site (stationsPerSite = define any substations within main sites)
+**3: Identify sites (and correlated stations and file names)**
+- Create array with the 4 site names (ie. Rietvlei; siteNames = main sites).
+- Map the output files that correspond to the sites (ie. RV1A) (fileNames = define output files (non seabass))
+- Using a nested array - map all station names within each site (stationsPerSite = define any substations within main sites)

-**4: For loop - brings data for each site one at a time** Moving through the substations that match the sites defined above, the loop moves through mainData and filters through the “station” column, bringing stations for the current site into a new sheet (siteTable).
+**4: For loop - brings data for each site one at a time**
+- Moving through the substations that match the sites defined above, the loop moves through mainData and filters through the - “station” column, bringing stations for the current site into a new sheet (siteTable).

 **4A: Create site table**
 - currentSite = current site as each loop moves through siteNames